jmvrbanac/TypeScript-CI-Starter/README.md

 =========
 *Utilizes Require.JS for AMD loading*

+This is just a barebones project CI project for TypeScript development.
+This should be compatible with most CI servers such as Jenkins/Hudson given that they can use gradle and node.

 ### Requirements for building
  * gradle 1.0+
  * node and the TypeScript node module